Calories Burned Lifting Weights (and How to Burn More!)

 In addition to adding cardiovascular activities to your strength training workout, you can also work out longer (increase duration) or lift harder (increase intensity).
 To increase intensity, you can either:

-Lift more weight: If you currently lift 60-70% of your one rep max, try to increase the weight to 70-80% or more of your one rep max.
+• Lift more weight: If you currently lift 60-70% of your one rep max, try to increase the weight to 70-80% or more of your one rep max.

-Decrease rest time: Take shorter breaks between each set of your exercises.
+• Decrease rest time: Take shorter breaks between each set of your exercises.
 For example, if you currently rest for two minutes or longer between sets, try to decrease your rest segment to 90 seconds or one minute.
 You’ll notice that your heart rate stays elevated, and you’ll feel like you are working harder even though you have not increased the amount of weight you are lifting.

-Do Calories Matter When Lifting Weights?
+Should I Worry About Calories When Lifting Weights?

 People often want to burn more calories to lose weight or burn fat.
 Weight lifting can help you reach those goals, but people generally lift weights to gain strength and improve muscle tone.